 The Alliance is committed to supporting members who wish to stop smoking and/or using tobacco products.
 The Tobacco Cessation Support Program (TCSP) offers members referrals to Kick It California at 800-300-8086, which provides free cessation counseling over the phone for anyone in California.
 The Alliance will also cover the cost of counseling sessions for eligible Alliance members.
-For more information on this program, please refer to the Tobacco Cessation Benefit Description on the Health Education and Disease Management page of the Alliance provider website.
+For more information on this program, please refer to the Tobacco Cessation Support Program section of the Health Education Programs page on the Alliance provider website.